open-ordinal/open-ordinal-bootstrap/src/docs/Introduction.md

 };
 ```

 Since your module is inscribed on a `sat` and the bootstrapper load the latest version that is available.
-You are now able to update the code for the ordinal.
+You are now able to update the code for the ordinal by re-inscribing on the same `sat` for the module.